-In most cases, we can recover the compensation our clients deserve without taking their claim to court.
-Our attorneys follow a process to build a strong claim and pursue the financial settlement our clients deserve.
+In most cases, a Houston 18-wheeler accident attorney can obtain a recovery on your behalf without taking a claim to court.
+Our lawyers follow a process to build a strong claim and pursue the financial settlement our clients deserve.

 Fully Investigate Every Accident

-Our team interviews witnesses, visits the crash site, and even works with accident reconstruction specialists to better understand how and why the crash occurred.
+Your truck accident attorney in Houston will interview witnesses, visit the accident site, and even work with accident reconstruction specialists to better understand how and why and how the collision occurred.

 Build a Strong Case

 Our goal is to build a strong case proving the truck driver acted negligently.
-Then, we just need to show they were on-the-clock at the time of the crash, and we can hold the trucking company liable.
+Then, we need to show they were on the clock at the time of the accident, and we can hold the trucking company liable.